peartreegames/topiary-obsidian/README.md

 Adds topi file support along with syntax highlighting and compilation to obsidian.md

+Current used as a stop-gap before creating an actual editor.

+## Installation

 ## Compilation

 Downloaded the latest [topiary release](https://github.com/peartreegames/topiary/releases) executable (`topi`|`topi.exe`)